 Nectar and Casper both offer all of their mattresses in the six standard mattress sizes, so there’s no differentiation between the two brands on that count.

-In terms of height, all of these mattresses fall within a range of 10 to 13 inches in height.
-The tallest options are the Nectar Lush (12 inches) and the Casper Nova Hybrid (12 inches) and the Casper Wave Hybrid (13 inches).
-Fitted sheets with a standard pocket depth should fit on any of the Nectar or Casper mattresses, including these taller models.
+In terms of height, all of these mattresses fall within a range of 10 to 14 inches in height.
+The tallest options are the Nectar Premier (13 inches), Casper Wave Hybrid (13 inches)., and Nectar Premier Copper (14 inches).
+Fitted sheets with a deep pockets may be needed for these models, but standard sheets should be compatible with other Nectar and Casper mattresses.

 By and large, these two brands don’t have huge disparities in terms of sizing and dimensions, so for the vast majority of shoppers, these are unlikely to be the central factors for choosing between Casper and Nectar.